guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 #### Concepting
 ##### Goals
-During this project we'll be applying rapid prototyping.
-This is not our first try at rapid prototyping, but getting a solid understanding of this technique requires at lot of practice.
-One of our goals is to master this technique, so we can teach it to others.

 ##### Possible hazards
-Efficiently switching between different phases of rapid prototyping can be really hard.
-Sticking to our planning, and really switching phases when required will help us overcome this hazard.

 ##### Tasks
 Based on our research we are going to create a vision which takes into account the needs of the intended uses.
-Because we’re going to use the rapid prototyping method the vision and concept will be thoroughly tested on it’s fitness and improved where needed.
-To be able to efficiently use the rapid prototyping method, we'll have to look into our possible hazards, and on how to dodge them.
-We will do this by looking online at how seasoned rapid prototype experts have tackled these issues.

 After distilling our vision from the research we have to make the vision concrete by making a proper concept  and a visualisation of the concept.
 The concept should be easy to understand by others with little knowledge on the subject.

 ##### Guido
-For concepting I want to master the rapid prototyping method.
-I feel that I'm at my best working with trail-and-error methods.
-Quickly building something, testing if it works as expected and iterating small improvements along the way.
-For me it feels like the most productive way of building something.
-I prefer iterating over a design based on a prototype, rather than just a design document.

 I would like to create a new habit for myself, using paper more often.
 I think that especially in our field of work you can look at computer screens too much.
 By approaching the same subject on paper I think I could come up with new ideas I wouldn't have come up with otherwise.

+Drawing techniques I would like to use for my concepting phase include drawing scenario's, brainstorming using persona's and reverse brainstorming.

 ##### Jelle